 - Travel to resort

-Our base for the week is the Hotel de La Couronne in the alpine village of Argentiere, 15 mins from Chamonix.
+Our base and meeting point is the Hotel de La Couronne in the alpine village of Argentiere, 15 mins from Chamonix.
 The Couronne is a friendly place in the centre of the village, close to ski hire shops, bars, restaurants and bakeries, and within walking distance of the famous Grand Montets ski area.
 Rooms are provided on a twin (or occasionally triple or quad) sharing basis, but if you wish to book a single room please let us know and we will confirm availability.
 Evening meals can be taken in Argentiere in the hotels partner restaurant.
 Other hotels we may use at busy times include the Chaumiere Mountain Lodge in Chamonix.
 Hotel details can be found on our Accommodation page.

 You should arrange outward travel on Saturday, arriving by 6-7pm latest in time for the briefing at your accommodation.
 Your guide will run through kit checks and safety routines, as well as hand out any rental equipment, before going on to discuss the current weather and mountain conditions and how these affect our plans.
 We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.